 The acrylic resurfacer is important for courts that intend to add a cushion layer.
 Without the resurfacing acrylic, the rubber wants to pile up instead of grabbing onto the texture below, and the rubber in the cushion product will fill the voids so the surface won’t feel as cushioned.

 Cushioned pickleball courts are created by applying multiple layers of acrylic with small rubber granules using a soft rubber squeegee.
-To ensure even application, we recommend pouring out the cushion product in relatively small amounts, to prevent piles of rubber at the end of the squeegee pull.
+To ensure even application, we recommend pouring out the cushion product in relatively small amounts to prevent piles of rubber at the end of the squeegee pull.
 After spreading the cushion acrylic, Gappsi recommends being gentle while scraping any high spots.

 You Do Not Have A PickleBall Court – Plan Your Sports Game Courts

+If you are constructing a pickleball court from start to finish, one of the first considerations will be the size and layout of the court.
 Pickleball courts measure 44 feet long and 20 feet wide, including the court’s boundary lines.
 The USAPA Rule Book recommends a minimum total playing surface of 30 by 60 feet, though 34 by 64 feet is preferred.
 Anytime multiple courts will be nearby, fencing between the courts is important to protect players on other courts.

-Just as with other sports courts, it is ideal to orient the court north-south to limit the sun obstructing players’ vision and the impact of shadows on the court surface.
+Just as with other sports game courts, it is ideal to orient the court north-south to limit the sun obstructing players’ vision and the impact of shadows on the court surface.

 Coloring The PickleBall Sports Game Courts